-India police parade 'conmen' in space suits
+Police parade 'Nasa conmen' in space suits

 - Cows to planes: Indian ministers who rewrote scientific history

-The two men have not responded to the charges or commented on their public humiliation which has caused hilarity on social media.
+The two men have not responded to the charges or commented on their public humiliation, which has caused hilarity on social media.

 Photos and a video of the father and son, dressed in silver space suits, being escorted by officials have gone viral.

-Police told Indian reporters that the they had passed off the metal plate as a "rare piece of copper", which was "struck by thunderbolt" and therefore had the power to pull rice towards it.
+Police told reporters that they had passed off the metal plate as a "rare piece of copper", which was "struck by thunderbolt" and therefore had the power to pull rice towards it.

-They had further assured him that the plate, which they called the "Rice Puller", could be sold to Nasa for around $5.5bn (£4.1bn).
+They had further assured the businessman that the plate, which they called the "Rice Puller", could be sold to Nasa for around $5.5bn (£4.1bn).

-Police told Indian media that a "rice puller" is a "non-existent thing", but the conmen apparently coated the copper plate with "liquid magnet" and small iron wires to fool the victim.
+Police told Indian media that a "rice puller" is a "non-existent thing", but the conmen apparently coated the copper plate with "liquid magnet" and small iron wires to try to fool the victim.